dawarit65/dawarit65.github.io/README.md

 - I would like to thank Professor Penner for her guidance through this assignment.

+- I would like to thank Billie Thompson for providing a README template that aided this assignment.

-- I would also like to thank my group members for their teamwork and support on this assignment
+- I would also like to thank my group members for their teamwork and support on this assignment.

 ## FAQs